datacarpentry/R-ecology-lesson/instructors/instructor-notes.md

 Save yourself some aggrevation, and have everyone check and see if they can install all these packages before you start the first day.
-See the "Preparations" section on the homepage of the course website for package installation instructions.
+See the "Install required R packages" section on the homepage of the course website for package installation instructions.

 Sometimes learners are unable to install the **`tidyverse`** package.
 In that case, they can try to install the individual packages that are actually